dfelinto/blender-manual/manual/modeling/modifiers/modify/mesh_sequence_cache.rst

 Read Data
-   Type of data to read for a mesh object, respectively: vertices, polygons, UV maps and Vertex Color layers.
+   Type of data to read for a mesh object, respectively: vertices, polygons, UV maps, and Color Attributes.

    Vertices, Faces, UV, Color